ahadkhaan97/codesignal-timedReading/readme.md

 [output] integer

-The number of words the boy has read.
+The number of words the boy has read...